 K–8 schools and students can use the website for free.

 iRobot aims to ‘provide educators, students and communities with a repository of tools to support 21st-century learning.’
-That includes versatile robots and a proprietary coding platform.
+That includes versatile robots and a proprietary coding platform, which features educational software applications designed to enhance coding and STEM learning.
 There’s also a learning library with modules designed to help students learn popular languages like Python and games that students use basic coding skills to complete, together with a STEM outreach program.

 A collaboration between the UN Environmental Programme (UNEP), TED-Ed, and 30 other collaborators, Earth School is a free website for students aged 5–18.